 Learning to Live Differently

-We set about learning to live with his A disability is a physical, mental, cognitive, or developmental condition that impairs, interferes with or limits a person’s ability to engage in certain tasks or actions or participate in typical daily activities and interactions.
+We set about learning to live with his disability.
 What worked before did not work now, so we had to get creative in how we accomplished the tasks of daily living.
 I had so much to learn that he used to do.
 He had to learn patience and how to tell me what he needed.
 Our lives changed completely.
 I found a new purpose in being his caregiver, but he struggled to find any meaning.
 Fortunately, his son suggested he try to write fiction since he used to love to write when he was younger.
 He tried it and now has published two books, Rising Tide and Eden’s Wake.
 He gets up each day and “goes to work” either writing or marketing his books.
 It provides him with a purpose and a sense of accomplishment, which is what I think is the most significant problem that needs to be fixed for most people suffering from depression.
 The person goes from having a purpose in life to not having one that they can identify.
 Their job is gone; they can’t support their family; they cannot perform the usual roles of marriage or parenthood as they did before, positions that held significance for them before are now limited.
 So they flounder in fear, sometimes self-pity, hopelessness, worthlessness, and all those other negative emotions.
 I think it’s that loss of purpose that makes so many think of suicide.

 Pain and Suffering